sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs/projects/OpenSRP-2/namespaces/team-based-care-dev/README.md

    11. Tick "Enable private path".
    12. Add database flags `max_connections` with value `300`, and `cloudsql.logical_decoding` with value `on`.
    13. Leave all other settings to their default value.
-   14. Click on "CREATE INSTANCE" button.
+   14. Click on `CREATE INSTANCE` button.
    15. While waiting for the instance to be created, try to accomplish other steps that can be done in parallel.
    16. After the instance created, create database `hapi_fhir_team_based_care` and `keycloak_gke`, can be done via console.
    17. In [`Endpoints\postgresql-dev.yaml`](../ancillary-services/KubernetesManifests/v1/Endpoints/postgresql-dev.yaml) Change `CHANGE_THIS_TO_CLOUD_SQL_PRIVATE_IP` to the correct value (Private IP Address of the newly-created Cloud SQL instance) after creating a Cloud SQL instance.